allmanjm/stretch-calc-p2/README.md

 # Stretch Calculus: Part 2

 This is a bank of randomized exercises for the CheckIt platform.
-The exercises align with 15 learning outcomes for single-variable calculus.
+The exercises align with 14 learning outcomes for single-variable calculus.

 The exercises were developed originally for the second semester of a year-long "Calculus I with Integrated Precalculus" sequence at Wake Forest University in Winston-Salem, NC [<https://math.wfu.edu/>].
 In particular, this bank is intended to pair with the precalculus skills bank PreCalcSkills2 which can be found at <https://allmanjm.github.io/pre-calc-2/>.
-At the end of this document, there is a list of how the PreCalcSkills2 outcomes align with the outcomes in this bank.

 > StretchCalcPart2 is a project of Justin Allman.
 > Learn more about CheckIt at <https://github.com/StevenClontz/checkit>.